MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     The **Report** action stores the gases produced values, CO<sub>2</sub>E value, and other identifying information about the activity data row in the emissions table.

-1. The fields are explained below.
+9. The fields are explained below.

-    >[!NOTE] **Note**: This value can also be determined by a Power Fx expression if a more complex value is needed instead of a specific field.
+    **Note**: This value can also be determined by a Power Fx expression if a more complex value is needed instead of a specific field.

     - The **Category name** is used for identifying the action in the calculation model.
     - The **Description** is used to roughly note what the calculation will be doing.